 Scheduling Masses/Events Around the Diocesan Campus

-If you would like the bishop to offer Mass or to attend an event at the Spalding Pastoral Center, the Spalding Renewal Center or the Cathedral, please contact Laurie Ullrich (firstname.lastname@example.org or 309-671-1550).
-Laurie can arrange the Bishop’s participation, but she cannot guarantee meeting or chapel space.
-Laurie can guarantee Mass at the Cathedral WHEN THE BISHOP presides.
+If you would like the bishop to offer Mass or to attend an event at the Spalding Pastoral Center, the Spalding Renewal Center or the Cathedral, please contact Cheryl Berkshier (email@example.com or 309-671-1550).
+Cheryl can arrange the Bishop’s participation, but she cannot guarantee meeting or chapel space.
+Cheryl can guarantee Mass at the Cathedral WHEN THE BISHOP presides.

 If your proposed event includes the celebration of Mass (or any other liturgical celebration in a chapel) for a small group, the organizer must contact the appropriate office:

-Because the TEC/Cursillo programs have priority in these chapels, even Masses with the Bishop must be reserved separately.
-If your event includes Mass at the Cathedral WITH the Bishop, Laurie Ullrich will schedule the use of the Cathedral.
+If your event includes Mass at the Cathedral WITH the Bishop, Cheryl Berkshier will schedule the use of the Cathedral.

-Masses are NOT to be offered in the Spalding Conference rooms.
+Masses should not be offered in the Spalding Conference rooms.
 If your event includes Mass, please make this a priority and schedule the chapel space before scheduling the conference rooms.

-- To schedule an event/ Mass WITH the Bishop: Laurie Ullrich (firstname.lastname@example.org)
+- To schedule an event/ Mass WITH the Bishop: Cheryl Berkshier (email@example.com)

 - Cathedral Events WITHOUT the Bishop: Phil Lee (firstname.lastname@example.org)

-- Conference/Meeting space at Spalding Pastorlal Center: Andrew Hageman (firstname.lastname@example.org) or Julie Small (email@example.com)
+- Conference/Meeting space at Spalding Pastoral Center: Andrew Hagemann (email@example.com) or Julie Small (firstname.lastname@example.org)

 The Affidavit for Serving as an Extraordinary Ministry of Holy Communion that must be completed by the pastor is available in both English and Spanish in forms under Divine Worship.